Skillz4Killz/vg-dispatch/chapter-4-game-modes.md

 Every player should have access to some sort of draft mode when ranking.
 Draft mode is important because it requires getting players accustomed to draft from the beginning.
 By holding players away from draft and suddenly forcing it on them at around tiers 6-7 they are now having problems not understanding it just as beginners will have issues at tier 1.
 Draft mode should come in increments of difficulty as players rise through the ranks of visual skill tier.

-* Just Beginning - Worthy Foe:Draft with no bans and players are able to pick heroes that enemies have picked.
+* Just Beginning - Worthy Foe: Draft with no bans and players are able to pick heroes that enemies have picked.

-* Got Swagger - Credible Threat:Draft with no bans but players are not able to pick the same heroes if the enemy has picked it.
+* Got Swagger - Credible Threat: Draft with no bans but players are not able to pick the same heroes if the enemy has picked it.

-* Hotness - Simply Amazing:Single Ban Draft
+* Hotness - Simply Amazing: Single Ban Draft

-* Pinnacle of Awesome - Vainglorious:Double ban draft
+* Pinnacle of Awesome - Vainglorious: Double ban draft

-Draft Hero Selection:
+## Draft Hero Selection:

 One of the major changes that can be made to draft mode is a revamp of the current hero upvote/downvote process.
 It is absolutely necessary to know which of your teammates upvoted which hero.
 For example, you are selecting a hero for your captain in SoloQ, and see Phinn upvoted, and select him, but it then turns out that it was the third player who upvoted Phinn, and your captain has absolutely no experience with Phinn, making that match frustrating for him, and likely leading to your loss.
 Thus, a simple extra feature can be added where every upvote or downvote has a name attached to it, so you know who did it.